crsgyj/koa-ts/README.md

-# koa with typescript example project
+# The koa sample project with typescript
 -- Jn in spring 2020
 ### 目录